mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/plaindate/from/index.md

 - {{jsxref("RangeError")}}
   - : Thrown in one of the following cases:
     - The provided properties that specify the same component are inconsistent.
-    - The provided non-numerical properties are not valid, for example, `monthCode` is not a valid month code.
+    - The provided non-numerical properties are not valid, for example, if `monthCode` is never a valid month code in this calendar.
     - The provided numerical properties are out of range, and `options.overflow` is set to `"reject"`.

 ## Examples